-Spotlight Example: New York Police Department (NYPD) officers speak 75 languages, and about 20 percent of the force is foreign-born.
+Spotlight Example: New York Police Department (NYPD) officers speak over 70 languages.
 Should they come across a language in which they’re not proficient, the NYPD is equipped with Language Line cell phones to secure immediate contact with native speakers.

 Probation officers, unlike the other peace officers listed above, focus specifically on working with individuals who have already been convicted of committing a crime.
 They often work in conjunction with juvenile courts to help young offenders get back on track.

 Agencies of the federal government that value multilingual law enforcement officers include (but are not limited to):